 Remote jobs, freelance work, and different types of digital entrepreneurship were already on the rise before the pandemic.
 Roughly 4.7 million employees in the United States, 3.4% of the nation’s entire workforce, worked remotely at least part of the week before the major upswing in remote work ensued due to the COVID-19 pandemic.
 These statistics do not even compass the enormous amount of full-time and part-time freelancers and entrepreneurs who were already operating pre-coronavirus, or who transitioned to this type of career due to job loss brought on by this crisis.

 However, while there are countless benefits of remote work, women, in particular, are getting short shrift.
 With childcare not being available to most professional women right now and some employers overstepping their boundaries with steadier access to their employees’ homes, demarcating your professional life from your personal one can feel impossible.
 This is especially true in areas where children are resuming school through remote learning, and it is not yet safe to return to coffee shops, libraries, and other public places to take a laptop.

-While it’s difficult to get through this trying time, here are a few things you can do to set firm boundaries between work and personal time when your entire household is always home.
+While it’s difficult to get through this trying time, here are a few things you can do to set firm boundaries between work and personal time for your continued career development when your entire household is always home.

 Be extremely clear in communicating with your family as to your needs, expectations, and helping each other get through this time.